 Medical Tourism to Tijuana, Baja California, Mexico:

-Tijuana is a border city next to San Diego, CA. Tijuana is one of the most attractive locations for bariatric surgery, dental, cosmetic procedures, orthopedic, heart, stem cell, and many more medical services.
+Tijuana is a Mexico border city next to San Diego, CA. Crossing the border to Tijuana is one of the most attractive locations for bariatric surgery, dental care, cosmetic procedures, orthopedic, heart, stem cell, cancer, hair implant, fertility, and many more medical services.

 - Time Zone: GMT